Inductive dimensions of coarse proximity spaces

-Asymptotic dimension can be thought of as a coarse analog of Lebesque covering dimension.
-It provides a large-scale notion of dimension via a "going to infinity" perspective.
-That is, the invariant is defined by specifying what happens at particular "scales" (represented by uniformly bounded families) within a metric space.
-This stands in contrast to an alternative perspective in coarse geometry which focuses on properties defined "at infinity," typically by means of defining properties on boundary spaces associated to metric spaces such as the Higson corona of proper metric spaces or the Gromov boundary of hyperbolic metric spaces.
-The prototypical definition of a large-scale dimension of a proper metric space "at infinity" is the covering dimension of the Higson corona of the space.
+Asymptotic dimension provides a coarse analog of Lebesgue covering dimension via a ``going to infinity" perspective.
+It is defined by specifying what happens at particular ``scales" (represented by uniformly bounded families) within a metric space.
+This stands in contrast to an alternative perspective in coarse geometry which focuses on properties defined ``at infinity," typically by means of defining properties on boundary spaces associated to metric spaces such as the Higson corona of proper metric spaces or the Gromov boundary of hyperbolic metric spaces.
+The prototypical definition of a large-scale dimension of a proper metric space ``at infinity" is the covering dimension of the Higson corona of the space.
 A strong relationship between asymptotic dimension of a proper metric space and the covering dimension of its Higson corona was found by Dranishnikov who proved that if a proper metric space has finite asymptotic dimension, then its asymptotic dimension and the covering dimension of the Higson corona agree (see \cite{Dranishnikovasymptotictopology}).
-Pursuing the dimension theory of Higson coronae in more detail, Dranishnikov went on to define the asymptotic inductive dimension and asymptotic Brouwer dimensiongrad of proper metric spaces in \cite{asymptoticinductivedimension}.
-These dimensional invariants are meant to serve as coarse analogs of the large inductive dimension and Brouwer dimension of topological spaces studied in classical dimension theory.
-As the large inductive dimension and the covering dimension coincide in the class of metrizable spaces, Dranishnikov asked if the covering dimension of the Higson corona and the asymptotic inductive dimension coincide.
+Pursuing the dimension theory of Higson coronae in more detail, Dranishnikov went on to define the asymptotic inductive dimension of proper metric spaces in \cite{asymptoticinductivedimension}.
+This dimensional invariant is meant to serve as a coarse analog of the large inductive dimension of topological spaces studied in classical dimension theory.
+As the large inductive dimension and the covering dimension coincide in the class of metrizable spaces, Dranishnikov asked if the asymptotic inductive dimension of a proper metric space coincides with the covering dimension of its Higson corona.
 Alongside this question, the problem of wether or not the asymptotic inductive dimension of a proper metric space coincides with the large inductive dimension of its Higson corona was posed.
-In this paper, we investigate both of these questions in the broader context of coarse proximity spaces.